DamRsn/NeuralNote/README.md

 ## Install NeuralNote

-Download the latest release for your platform [here](https://github.com/DamRsn/NeuralNote/releases) (Windows and macOS ( Universal) supported)!
+Download the latest release for your platform [here](https://github.com/DamRsn/NeuralNote/releases) (Windows, macOS ( Universal) and Linux supported)!

 Installers are available for both Windows and Mac, including Standalone, VST3, and AU (Mac only) versions.
 The installers allow users to select which format(s) they want to install.
 On macOS, the code is signed, while on Windows, it is not.
 This means you may need to take a few additional steps to use NeuralNote on Windows.

+For Linux, raw binaries are provided for VST3 and Standalone.
+You can install them by copying the files to the appropriate locations.

 ## Usage